auth0/kthw-lab/README.md

       done
 ```
 1. Then run the `kube-client-cert.py` script to create the worker certs.
+1. Create the remaining certs in Lab 4.
 1. Follow the instructions in the remaining labs

 #### Save Money